max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 **Procedure:**

 1. **Align knob with encoder shaft:**
-   - The knob has a D-shaped hole that matches the encoder shaft
+   - The knob has a D-shaped hole that matches the encoder shaft#does not have a D-shaped, just a rounds whole#
-   - Some encoders have round shafts (use set screw to secure)
+   - Some encoders have round shafts (use set screw to secure)#our knob does not have set screws#

 2. **Press knob onto shaft:**
    - Apply firm, even pressure